 We had unanimous approval of the proposed budget for 2024.
-Then we went into a discussion about the stipend proposal, and Bob Beal presented an Roy Miller provided some overview of that. comments.
+Then we went into a discussion about the stipend proposal, and Bob Beal presented an overview of that.
+Roy Miller provided some comments.
 Yesterday during the Legislative and Governor's Appointees Luncheon there was a robust discussion about that policy.
 Just a little background on it.
-It was contemplating financial compensation and Governor for Legislative Appointee Commissioners and Proxies based on concerns that the workload over the years has expanded beyond just four quarterly Commission meetings to requiring some of these Commissioners to have to attend joint meetings with Councils and other specialty meetings.
+It was contemplating financial compensation for Legislative and Governor Appointee Commissioners and Proxies based on concerns that the workload over the years has expanded beyond just four quarterly Commission meetings to requiring some of these Commissioners to have to attend joint meetings with Councils and other specialty meetings.